renatobellotti/smd_singtalent/README.md

 - ```first```, ```second```, ```third```:

   First, second and third priority candidate's ID.
 The IDs are either 0, 1, 2, 3 or 4.
 Double votes are not possible, i. e. ```first```, ```second``` and ```third``` contain three different IDs.

+# Calculation of the score:
+- first: 3 points
+- second: 2 points
+- third: 1 point